Innovation in Behavioral Health (IBH) Model

 • A quarter of all people enrolled in Medicare experience mental illness, and 40 percent of all adults enrolled in Medicaid experience mental illness or SUD.
 Medicaid and Medicare populations also experience higher than average rates of SUD.
 People with behavioral health needs often have trouble accessing necessary health care, have unmet health-related social needs, experience poor health outcomes, and have premature mortality.

-• The Innovation in Behavioral Health (IBH) Model supports behavioral health practices to coordinate care across different types of providers to address Medicaid and Medicare patients’ behavioral and physical health and health-related social needs.
+• The Innovation in Behavioral Health (IBH) Model supports specialty behavioral health practices to coordinate care across different types of providers to address Medicaid and Medicare patients’ behavioral and physical health, and health-related social needs.
 States selected to participate in the voluntary model are responsible for ensuring delivery of integrated care, with comprehensive care coordination and care management, to fully support an individual’s care needs.

 • As a result, people served by this model can expect to receive more integrated care that may result in fewer visits to the emergency department and improved behavioral and physical health outcomes.